 I may receive a commission if you purchase something mentioned in a link on this post for sites including Amazon.com.
 Other links may go to websites where I have been paid to write a blog or article.
 See the entire disclosure here.

 NEW GUIDE Seed Starting for Beginners: Sow Inside Grow Outside

 CLICK HERE. 😉

-This post was originally published in September 2012.
-I have now updated it.
+This post was originally published in September 2012 and has been updated.

 The Key To Running

 If you just want the sound bite, here it is.
 Learning to run is about learning to be comfortable with being uncomfortable.
 And that’s it.
 Once you know and accept that, with an able body, you can run.